flux-iac/tofu-controller/docs/use-tf-controller/with-the-ready-to-use-aws-package.md

-## Use TF-Controller with the ready-to-use AWS package
+## Use tofu-controller with the ready-to-use AWS package

-You need TF-Controller v0.13+ to running the example of TF-Controller with the ready-to-use AWS package.
+You need tofu-controller v0.13+ to running the example of tofu-controller with the ready-to-use AWS package.

 ## What is a package?

 A package is a collection of primitive Terraform modules that are bundled into an OCI image.
-You can think of a TF-controller's package as a thin wrapper around a Terraform module provider, and a TF-controller primitive module as a thin wrapper around a Terraform resource or a root module.
+You can think of a tofu-controller's package as a thin wrapper around a Terraform module provider, and a tofu-controller primitive module as a thin wrapper around a Terraform resource or a root module.

 We will provide a set of ready-to-use packages for the most popular cloud providers.
 Currently, we ship the package for AWS only.

 ## AWS Package

-To provide the out-of-the-box experience, the AWS Package is installed by default when you installed the TF-controller.
+To provide the out-of-the-box experience, the AWS Package is installed by default when you installed the tofu-controller.
 Unlike other IaC implementation, our package model is designed to be very lightweight as a package is just a set of TF files in the form of OCI.
 Packages would not put any burden to your cluster.
 However, you can opt this package out by setting `awsPackage.install: false` in your Helm chart values.